WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-theme-developers.md

 ]
 ```

-:::tip
+:::info
 One of the things you'll want to import for your default content is images.
-A recommended approach is to upload the images to your GitHub repo and search/replace the path for them in the exported `.xml` file using the URL format: `https://raw.githubusercontent.com/{repo}/{branch}/{image_path}`
+A recommended approach is to upload the images to your GitHub repo and search/replace the path for them in the exported `.xml` file using the URL format: `https://raw.githubusercontent.com/{repo}/{branch}/{image_path}`.

 ```html
 <!-- wp:image {"lightbox":{"enabled":false},"id":4751,"width":"78px","sizeSlug":"full","linkDestination":"none","align":"center","className":"no-border"} -->